 New Jersey’s weapon laws are notoriously complex.
-Violating these laws can result in incarceration, mandatory forfeiture of your firearms, the loss of your Second Amendment right to bear arms, significant monetary penalties, a criminal record, and in some instances, the loss of one’s job.
+Violating these laws can result in incarceration, mandatory forfeiture of your firearms, the loss of your Second Amendment right to bear arms, significant monetary penalties, a criminal record, and, in some instances, the loss of one’s job.
 Merely possessing certain weapons (such as a stun gun) may result in a felony conviction, even if you only possess it for self defense.
 If you have been charged with a weapons-related offense, you need an experienced New Jersey gun lawyer who will defend your Second Amendment rights.
+Contact Shebell & Shebell.

 Often, individuals are charged with weapons offenses because they failed to go through the proper channels to acquire a permit or license.
 We have a successful track record of handling all types of weapon charges, including:

-- Possession by convicted felon or other person ineligible to possess a weapon (N.J.S.A.
-2C:39-7): If an individual has been convicted of a felony, possession of a firearm is a second degree crime punishable by between five and ten years in prison.
+- Possession by a convicted felon or another person ineligible to possess a weapon (N.J.S.A.
+2C:39-7): If an individual has been convicted of a felony, possession of a firearm is a second-degree crime punishable by between five and ten years in prison.
 Individuals who have been committed to a mental institution and individuals with a prior domestic violence conviction are also ineligible to carry weapons.

 - Possession of a defaced firearm (N.J.S.A.
-2C:39-3(d)): It is unlawful to possess a firearm that has had its serial number, manufacturer’s name or model number either removed, covered, altered or destroyed.
+2C:39-3(d)): It is unlawful to possess a firearm that has had its serial number, manufacturer’s name, or model number removed, covered, altered or destroyed.